openshift/enhancements/enhancements/machine-config/manage-boot-images.md

 - Support for GCP
 - vsphere UPI documentation
 - Opt-in mechanism
+- Degrade mechanism
+- E2E tests

+Phase 1
+- Support for Azure and AWS
 - Backup functionality
 - Ignition stub management

-Phase 1
-- Support for Azure and AWS
 - MCS TLS cert management

-In future releases, we can phase in support for remaining platforms as we gain confidence in the functionality and demands of those platforms.
+In future phases/releases, we can add in support for remaining platforms as we gain confidence in the functionality and demands of those platforms.
 An exhaustive list can be found in [MCO-793](https://issues.redhat.com/browse/MCO-793).

 #### Removing a deprecated feature